informatrix/informatrix.github.io/README.md

 # informatrix.github.io
----
-layout: page
-title: Readme
----

 I will like to share my learning notes about all machine learning related knowledge.
+The homepage is [informatrix.github.io](http://informatrix.github.io/)